Translation Meta Data in FAL

 I hope this will make it a little bit clearer now.

-#3 Updated by Mathias Schreiber almost 3 years ago
+#3 Updated by Mathias Schreiber about 3 years ago

 What I meant with "translate what's there" was in regards to "words in a field".